Kingsbridge Armory

 The Kingsbridge Armory, also known as the Eighth Regiment Armory, is a decommissioned armory at Jerome Avenue and West Kingsbridge Road in the Kingsbridge Heights neighborhood of the Bronx in New York City.
 It was built in the 1910s, from a design by the firm of then-state architect Lewis Pilcher to house the New York National Guard's Eighth Coast Defense Command (258th Field Artillery Regiment after November 1921), a regiment-sized unit which relocated from Manhattan in 1917.
 It is possibly the largest armory in the world.

 In addition to its military function, it has been used over the years for exhibitions, boxing matches, and a film set.
 After World War II the city offered it to the United Nations as a temporary meeting place.
 In 1974 it was designated a city landmark, and eight years later it was listed on the National Register of Historic Places.
 Its military use ended and it was turned over to city management in 1996.
 Since then it has remained vacant as various proposals to redevelop it have failed.
 One such proposal, by the administration of former Mayor Michael Bloomberg, turned into a dispute over living wage policies.
 In 2013, a new plan to redevelop it as the world's largest indoor ice center was announced, called the Kingsbridge National Ice Center, but this plan failed in 2021.
+Another redevelopment plan was approved by the New York City Council in 2025.
 One National Guard unit has continued to use an annex in the rear until a new headquarters can be found.